ory/docs/docs/oathkeeper/pipeline/mutator.md

 }
 ```

-Note that the `AuthenticationSession` struct has a field name `Extra` which is a
+Note that the `AuthenticationSession` struct has a field named `Extra` which is a
 `map[string]interface{}`, which receives varying introspection data from the
 authentication process.
 Because the contents of `Extra` are so variable, nested
 and potentially non-existent values need special handling by the `text/template`
-parser, and a `print` FuncMap function has been provided to ensure the
+parser, and a `print` FuncMap function has been provided to ensure that
 non-existent map values will simply return an empty string, rather than
 `<no value>`.